hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 # Partition Groups with Eureka

+[Problem1]: src/site/markdown/images/problem1.png "Image problem1.png"
+[Problem2]: src/site/markdown/images/problem2.png "Image problem2.png"

-An example demonstrating the use of Netflix's [Eureka](https://github.com/Netflix/eureka) for process discovery, and to dictate data backup placement.
+In this example we'll look at using Netflix's [Eureka](https://github.com/Netflix/eureka) as a both a mechanism for process discovery in the cloud and as a way to specify data safety rules for partition groups.

+You could use Eureka for either, but it makes more sense here to do it for both.

+In the real world, Eureka is for cloud deployments, meaning there are multiple machines being used and these are usually spun up on demand so we don't know their details in advance.

+For this example, we will use a single host as this might be all you have access to.

 ## The Problem
-Most usually, Hazelcast IMDG is *clustered*, meaning several instances are joined together to form a group.
+Hazelcast IMDG is normally run as a *clustered* application, meaning several process instances join together to form a group.
 This group shares the load of data hosting and data processing.

-Running a singleton isn't wrong or unknown - a cluster of one.
-You get all the benefits of memory speed, querying, multi-threaded execution and don't have to worry about network transmission.
+Running IMDG as a singleton isn't wrong or unknown, it would just be a group of one.
-But you can't get the benefits of scaling or resilience to failure with just a singleton.
+You would still get all the benefits of memory speed and wouldn't have to be worried about network transmission.
+But you wouldn't get the scaling or resilience to failure from a single process.

-So, more usually you run multiple instances in a team.
-If you run 10 instances and your usage grows by 10%, you can just add an 11<sup>th</sup> instance.
+So it is more typical to run multiple process instances in the group.
+If you have 10 instances and usage grows by 10%, you can just add an 11<sup>th</sup> instance.
 It can be as simple as that.

 But, of course, there are complications.
 And for the purpose of this example, two to focus on.